CinnoxGitHub/CinnoxVisitorCoreSDK-iOS/README.md

 The APNS Key should be downloaded as a .p8 file.
 If you haven't created an APNS Key yet, you can do so by:

 Signing in to your Apple Developer account
-Going to Certificates, Identifiers & Profiles > Keys Clicking the "+" button to create a new key
+Going to Certificates, Identifiers & Profiles > Keys (https://developer.apple.com/account/resources/authkeys/list)
+Clicking the "+" button to create a new key
 Entering a key name and checking the "Apple Push Notifications service (APNs)" option Clicking "Continue" and then "Register"
-On the confirmation page, click "Download" to save the .p8 file Please provide us with these details so that we can proceed with the setup.
+On the confirmation page, click "Download" to save the .p8 file Please provide us (support@cinnox.com) with these details so that we can proceed with the setup.
 If you have any questions or need assistance, feel free to get in touch.

 We appreciate your prompt attention to this matter and look forward to delivering the best possible service.

+## Contact Us
+If you encounter any technical issues, please contact us (support@cinnox.com)